 Learning Mandarin is hard.
-It’s hard to speak it, hard to write it, and hard to read it.
+It’s hard to speak it, it's hard to write it, and it's hard to read it.

 Sure, you’ll be able to get by with a few expressions and knowing the numbers, but you’re probably never going to master the language.

-(Note: As an English teacher in China, luckily you don't have to know any Mandarin!)
+(Note: As an English teacher in China, you don't have to know any Mandarin.)

 China is the most populous country on earth.
 No matter where you go, there will be people.
-Lots of them.
+And lots of them.

 On public holidays, especially during Chinese New Year, crowds are at their worst.
-Train stations are particularly manic as everyone tries to get home in time to see their family.
+Large train stations are particularly manic as people make their way home to see their family.